wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

 *   (1) The AML/CFT supervisors are as follows:

-    *   (a) for banks, life insurers, and non-bank deposit takers, the Reserve Bank of New Zealand (_Reserve Bank_) is the relevant AML/CFT supervisor:
+    *   (a) for registered banks, life insurers, and non-bank deposit takers, the Reserve Bank of New Zealand (_Reserve Bank_) is the relevant AML/CFT supervisor:

     *   (b) for issuers of securities, trustee companies, futures dealers, collective investment schemes, brokers, and financial advisers, the Financial Markets Authority is the relevant AML/CFT supervisor: